swcurran/maintainers/tests/README.md

 The errors/ directory contains configurations used to test that the generator handles invalid situations correctly, such as:

-- Referencing a repository that does not exist in the governance YAML
+- Referencing a repository that does not exist in the CLOWarden configuration
 - Using incomplete or incorrect configuration

 Tests in test_generator.py verify that these cases result in clear, meaningful error messages rather than crashes or silent failures.